NiketanG/Sensei/README.md

 https://sensei-remote.glitch.me/ - Note : Rn, Due to Platform restrictions, this is pretty laggy on the Web.
 ![Demo](./public/Demo/demo.gif)

+As you can see, I can point my Phone towards the screen and the Red Dot moves there as if the phone was a laser pointer.
+This is done with nothing but Sensors like Accelerometer, Gyroscope on the Device.

 ## How does this work ?

 The Client utilizes the [Generic Sensor API](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs) to access sensor data and then translates it into a position of